 When developing the parenting time schedule, divorcing parents must consider countless intricacies and nuanced contingencies.
 Whether this means school holidays, family vacations, determining a neutral exchange site or accounting for dangerous weather, the schedule can become a helpful guideline in times of crisis.

 Residents of New Hampshire understand the types of aggressive weather that accompany the changing seasons.
 From torrential downpours of rain to blizzard-level snow events, people must be able to quickly react and keep themselves safe.
 Unfortunately, a winter snowstorm can quickly derail plans for a smooth custody exchange.
-Here are five things to keep in mind.
+Here are three things to keep in mind.